Back to blog

 Substance requirementsEconomic Substance Act requires real activity for relevant entities

-BVI remains the world's most popular offshore jurisdiction by volume — over 400,000 active companies.
-It's simple, cheap, and completely tax-neutral.
-No corporate tax, no capital gains tax, no withholding tax on dividends or interest.
+BVI remains the largest offshore jurisdiction by company count, with over 400,000 active companies.
+It is structurally simple, cheap to maintain, and tax-neutral: no corporate tax, no capital gains tax, no withholding tax on dividends or interest.

-But BVI has changed.
-The Economic Substance (Companies and Limited Partnerships) Act requires BVI entities carrying out "relevant activities" (banking, insurance, fund management, shipping, holding, IP, distribution, service centers, and headquartering) to demonstrate adequate economic substance.
-That means local employees, local expenditure, and management in the BVI.
+BVI's Economic Substance (Companies and Limited Partnerships) Act requires entities carrying out "relevant activities" (banking, insurance, fund management, shipping, holding, IP, distribution, service centers, and headquartering) to demonstrate adequate economic substance — local employees, local expenditure, and local management.

 Estonia — The E-Residency Play